gdtroszak/deno-s3-put-issue/README.md

 3. Run `S3_BUCKET={your bucket} deno run -A main.ts`

-The lockfile is currently setup to use the version of `@smithy/ node-http-handler` that does not work (`3.3.2`).
+The lockfile is currently setup to use the version of `@smithy/node-http-handler` that does not work (`3.3.2`. `3.3.1` does work).
 The console should output `Attempting to upload to S3.`, hang for a bit, and then error out because it uses a top-level await.

 To get it to work, manually update the version of `@smithy/node-http-handler` used in the lockfile with the entry below.